Karnataka: Climate

 Karnataka experiences four seasons.
 The winter in January and February is followed by summer between March and May, the monsoon season between June and September and the post-monsoon season from October till December.
 Meteorologically, Karnataka is divided into three zones – coastal, north interior and south interior.
 Of these, the coastal zone receives the heaviest rainfall with an average rainfall of about 3638.5 mm per annum, far in excess of the state average of 1139 mm.
 Amagaon in Khanapura taluka of Belgaum district received 10068 mm of rainfall in 2010.
 In 2014 Kokalli in Sirsi taluka of Uttara Kannada district received 8746 mm of rainfall.
 Agumbe in Thirthahalli taluka and Hulikal of Hosanagara taluka in Shimoga district were the rainiest cities in Karnataka, situated in one of the wettest regions in the world.

 The state is projected to warm about 2.0 °C-change by 2030.
 The monsoon is set to provide less rainfall.
 Agriculture in Karnataka is mostly rainfed as opposed to irrigated, making it highly vulnerable to expected changes in the monsoon.
 The highest recorded temperature was 45.6 °C in Raichuru district.
 The lowest recorded temperature was 2.8 °C at Bidar district.

 Flora and fauna

 Karnataka is home to a variety of wildlife.
 It has a recorded forest area of 38720 km2 which constitutes 12.3% of the total geographical area of the state.
-These forests support 25% of the elephant and 10% of the tiger population of India.
+These forests support 25% of the Indian elephant and 10% of the tiger population of India.
 Many regions of Karnataka are as yet unexplored, so new species of flora and fauna are found periodically.
 The Western Ghats, a biodiversity hotspot, includes the western region of Karnataka.
-The Bandipur and Nagarahole National Parks were included in the Nilgiri Biosphere Reserve in 1986, a UNESCO designation.
+Bandipur and Nagarhole National Parks were included in the Nilgiri Biosphere Reserve in 1986, a UNESCO designation.
 The Indian roller and the Indian elephant are recognised as the state bird and animal while sandalwood and the lotus are recognised as the state tree and flower respectively.
 Karnataka has five national parks: Anshi, Bandipur, Bannerghatta, Kudremukh and Nagarhole.
 It also has 27 wildlife sanctuaries of which seven are bird sanctuaries.